Research

 • Example: In an election whose margin was 55% to 45%, the margin score would be 90 (100-raw margin).
 A flipped seat would bump this score up to 95 (as the average of the margin plus a 100 split ticket bonus).
 The calculated score is indexed against the national average (50).

-• The calculations place higher values on elections where the percentage of voters in the primary is closest to the percentage who vote in the general election.
+The calculations place higher values on elections where the percentage of voters in the primary is closest to the percentage who vote in the general election.
 Using a 100 point scale, elections where the same percentage of voters vote in the primary and general election the score is 100.
-The 2024 and 2020 scores are averaged and indexed to a mean of 50.
+The 2020 and 2024 scores are averaged and indexed to a mean of 50.

 Part 2: Structural Score: